 Constipation is a common presenting symptom in primary care with a prevalence increasing from 3% in young adults to up to 20% in the elderly.
-The prescribing of opioids for musculoskeletal pain and other conditions is common in primary care and as a result opioid-induced constipation (OIC) can occur.
-It is important for clinicians to remain vigilant and assess the risk for suspected cancer in patients presenting with altered bowel patterns or other red flag symptoms and signs.
+The prescribing of opioids for musculoskeletal pain and other conditions is common in primary care and as a result, opioid-induced constipation (OIC) can occur.
+Clinicians need to remain vigilant and assess the risk for suspected cancer in patients presenting with altered bowel patterns or other red-flag symptoms and signs.